icehawk-de/cl_jquery_fancybox/Documentation/Index.rst

         en

     :Description:
-        This extension adds the jQuery lightbox script "FancyBox 1" or "FancyBox 2" to you TYPO3 website.
+        This extension adds the jQuery lightbox script "FancyBox 2" to you TYPO3 website.

     :Keywords:
         fancybox, jquery, frontend, javascript, lightbox